RUB-NDS/SSH-Client-Signatures-Artifacts/README.md

 > [!NOTE]
 > - Estimated time required: 5 - 30 minutes / client
 > - Interaction required: yes, installing clients and performing connections
-> - Proofs claim: C4 by comparison between the output of the script and table 3 in the paper
+> - Proves claim: C4 by comparison between the output of the script and table 3 in the paper

 To test an SSH client or agent for nonce determinism and bias, run `scripts/04_measure_client.sh`.
 The script ask for which algorithm the `nonce_sampler` tool should be invoked and whether the